parthx9/SQL-Editor/README.md

 Next, I removed unused CSS with the help of PurgeCSS, increasing the performance by .

 ### Optimization Step 3
-To further increase performance I restructured code a bit to reuse components & also removed @import from CSS files to reduce blocking time.
+To further increase performance I restructured code a bit to reuse components & also removed @import from CSS files to reduce blocking time. -->

+- Used Custom CSS instead of Material UI or React-Bootstrap to reduce build size.
+- Removed unused CSS with the help of PurgeCSS.
+- Removed unused Dependencies from package.json.
+- Used useMemo with useContext to prevent unnecassary re-renders.
+- Restructured code a bit to reuse components & also removed @import from CSS files to reduce blocking time.

 ![Lighthouse Report](https://github.com/parthx9/SQL-Editor/blob/master/screenshot.png)